 Applying for Graduate School: A Primer

-Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) graduate degree programs in the
+into the Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) graduate degree

-geography area of specialization in the Department of Earth Sciences at Montana State
+programs in the geography area of specialization in the Department of Earth Sciences

-University.
-In addition, it answers some of the most commonly asked questions concerning
+at Montana State University.
+In addition, it answers some of the most commonly asked

-application and admission to the Earth Sciences graduate program in the geography
+questions concerning application and admission to the Earth Sciences graduate program

 What are the minimum acceptance requirements?

-3.0.
-A minimum Verbal GRE score of 480 is required to be eligible for an in-class Teaching
+of 3.0.
+A minimum Verbal GRE score of 480 is required to be eligible for an in-class

-Assistantship.
-For foreign students, a minimum TOEFL score of 550 (paper) or 213
+Teaching Assistantship.
+For foreign students, a minimum TOEFL score of 550 (paper)

 landlords, or relatives carry essentially no weight in this regard.